IFenton/software_carpentry/index.md

 And yet don't look too good or talk to wise

 If you can dream - and not make dreams your master
+If you can think - and not make thoughts your aim